Comparison of Indonesian and Standard Malay: Perception

 To non-native speakers the two varieties may seem identical, but to native speakers the differences are noticeable through both diction and accent.
 They affect the broadcasting industry with regard to foreign language subtitling, for example, in DVD movies and on cable TV.
-In order to reach a wider audience, both Indonesian and Malay subtitles are sometimes displayed in a movie, along with other language subtitles.
+To reach a wider audience, both Indonesian and Malay subtitles are sometimes displayed in a movie, along with other language subtitles.
 Another example is Malaysian TV providing Malay subtitling on Indonesian sinetrons (TV dramas) aired in Malaysia and vice versa.
 An intelligibility test was done in 1998 by Asmah Haji Omar to Malaysian Malay linguistics students with Indonesian newspapers shows the odd, unintelligible and unusual items formed 30% of the totality.

 The Malay language in Indonesia and Malaysia also differs in recognition, where in Malaysia it enjoys status as the national language (Malaysian Malay), while in Indonesia it is considered a regional language in Malay-speaking areas such as the eastern to southern coast of Sumatra and West Kalimantan.
 The term "Malay language" (Bahasa Melayu) in Indonesia and Malaysia invites different perceptions from its respective people.
 To Malaysians, the Malay language is generally understood as the national language of Malaysia being a precise appellation for the Malay variety used in the country.
-Between 1986 and 2007, the term Bahasa Melayu was used instead of Bahasa Malaysia, until the latter was reinstated, in order to instill a sense of belonging among Malaysians of all races, rather than just Malays.
+Between 1986 and 2007, the term Bahasa Melayu was used instead of Bahasa Malaysia, until the Bahasa Malaysia was reinstated, to instill a sense of belonging among Malaysians of all races, rather than just Malays.
 Therefore, there was no clear distinction between the use of the term Malay (Bahasa Melayu) and the national language of Malaysia (Bahasa Malaysia).
 In Brunei and Singapore, where Malay is also an official language, the language is known as Bahasa Melayu and in English as "Malay".